 Surgery for breast cancer involves the removal of the tumor in an operation.
 Surgery is also used to examine the surrounding axillary or underarm lymph nodes.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.

 Because inflammatory breast cancer is usually located throughout the breast and the lymphatic vessels in the skin, starting with surgery first may not be successful to remove all of the cancer with negative margins.
 A negative margin means that there is no cancer left at the edges of the tissue removed during surgery.
 Any cancer left behind during surgery increases the chances of recurrence in the breast and affects healing.
-So, chemotherapy is typically given first for inflammatory breast cancer to shrink and destroy the cancer in the breast, improving the chance that surgery will be successful.
+Because of this, chemotherapy is typically given first for inflammatory breast cancer to shrink and destroy the cancer in the breast, improving the chance that surgery will be successful.

 The usual surgical treatment for inflammatory breast cancer is the removal of the entire breast, a procedure called a mastectomy.
 Reconstructive surgery of the breast after mastectomy is discussed below.